Meet Our Testing Team

 How Is the Brooklyn Bedding Bloom Hybrid Constructed?

 The Bloom’s quilted cover is made from a blend of natural Joma wool and organic cotton.
 Due to wool’s above-average breathability and moisture-wicking properties, the cover minimizes body heat retention and helps the mattress sleep cool.
+This layer measures 1.25 inches thick in the 11-inch Bloom Hybrid and 2 inches thick in the 14-inch model.

 The latex is ventilated, which helps promote steady airflow through the interior and keep the mattress cool.
 Latex is also more durable than foams and other materials used in mattress layers.
 For this reason, the mattress has a longer-than-average expected lifespan.
 Read more about these qualities in our ‘Durability’ and ‘Temperature Neutrality’ ratings breakdowns below.